History of the Jews in Łuków: Interwar period

 Economic prospects for Jewish youth were often limited in Łuków.
 As Shloyme Rubinshteyn, a former resident recalled, There were two high schools in the city, for boys and for girls, but it was possible to count the Jewish high school students on the fingers – first, because of the high tuition and secondly, because of the anti-Semitic discrimination.
 For example, I remember a high school student, Reuven Fluman.
 His father had a shoe store and he has done everything so that his son, a boy with a 'flaming head' will become a 'man.'
 He was badly abused at school and had to sit in the same class for two years, and after he was severely beaten he had to stop his studies there...
 It was not a simple matter to 'study a profession.'
 What was it possible to study in Łuków? – Tailoring and shoemaking.
 To study one of these professions they had to commit for several years, and I think that it was necessary to pay the shop owner.
 The situation was worse for the girls because they weren't able to learn anything other than sewing...
 Because of this situation young men and women left for Warsaw to look for a job.
 Quite often they wandered around hungry and were ashamed to return home...
-They bragged about the cinemas, theaters, and the restaurants where they ate, but they weren't able to tell the truth that two of them slept in one bed and at times they didn't have money to buy food.The interwar period was marked by growing anti-Semitic actions and commercial boycotts.
+They bragged about the cinemas, theaters, and the restaurants where they ate, but they weren't able to tell the truth that two of them slept in one bed and at times they didn't have money to buy food.The interwar period was marked by growing antisemitic actions and commercial boycotts.
 In 1920, a pogrom took place.
 In August, when the Polish army was waging a counteroffensive in the war against Bolsheviks, 12 Jews were executed without any trial by the soldiers in the neighborhood of Łuków.
 The pogrom went on for two days in the town itself.
 Officers did not try to stop it, allowing soldiers to plunder shops and hit Jewish inhabitants.

 With the arrival of the Great Depression in the 1930s, the town began to fall on hard times.
 Some industrial plants closed down, and unemployment went up.
-Anti-semitism also began to rise, and Polish nationalists rallied for boycotts of Jewish businesses and workshops.
+Antisemitism also began to rise, and Polish nationalists rallied for boycotts of Jewish businesses and workshops.
 Some businesses were devastated at that time.
 This period also had the last rabbi of Łuków: Aron Nuta Frajberg.